CAISL offers the best of the American philosophy with a challenging standards-based curriculum, instruction and assessment.

 Teachers use on-going assessment and feedback combined with external testing.
 All High School students work toward an American High School Diploma and also have the opportunity to take the International Baccalaureate (IB) Diploma Program which is offered in Grades 11 and 12.
 Students graduating from CAISL enter universities around the world.

-Fifty percent of the CAISL faculty are from the USA.
+Over Fifty percent of the CAISL faculty are native English Speakers, the vast majority from the USA.
 Support programs for Special Educational Needs and English as a Second Language are offered without additional charge when need is determined by the CAISL professional staff.

 Leadership skills and global awareness are developed through the Iberian Model United Nations and the Junior Model United Nations, hosted annually by CAISL.